liuxubo717/LASS/README.md

 The separated audio clips will be automatically saved in `output/`.

 ### Dataset Recipe
 Due to the copyright of AudioSet we cannot release the raw data.
 The training and evaluation indexes in this work are available at  `dataset/`.
-For faciliating the reproduction and comparsion, we release our code of creating audio mixtures at:  `utils/create_mixtures.py`.
+For faciliating the reproduction and comparsion, we release our code of creating audio mixtures at `utils/create_mixtures.py`.
 Here is an example of usage:
   ```
   from utils.create_mixtures import add_noise_and_scale
   wav1 = torch.randn(1, 32000)